Rhetos/Rhetos.Samples.AspNet/README.md

 Run the example and navigate to `http://localhost:5000/Rhetos/ReadBooks`.
 You should receive a response value `0` indicating there are 0 entries in our book repository.

 ## Additional integration/extension options

+### Adding Rhetos dashboard

+Rhetos dashboard is a standard Rhetos "homepage" that includes basic system information and GUI for some plugins.
+All official features are implemented with standard Rhetos security permissions, so it could be used by end users if needed.

+Adding Rhetos dashboard to a Rhetos application:

+1. Extend the Rhetos services configuration (at `services.AddRhetosHost`) with the dashboard components: `.AddDashboard()`
+2. Extend the application with new endpoint: in the `Startup.Configure` method call `app.UseEndpoints(endpoints => { endpoints.MapRhetosDashboard(); });`

 ### Adding Rhetos.RestGenerator